Seven popular cat breeds & their common health problems

 The British Shorthair is a fairly large breed of cat with rounded features.
 It has a short coat that comes in a huge variety of colours and patterns.

-It’s a pretty low maintenance cat as it requires grooming less than once a week and isn’t very active.
+It’s a pretty low maintenance cat as it needs grooming less than once a week and isn’t very active.
 This breed doesn’t demand a lot of attention and is generally quiet too.
-They have very loving and affectionate personalities, and they’re good with both people and other animals.

 4. Birman

 The Birman is a semi-longhaired breed of cat with a pale body, white feet and darker face, legs, ears and tail.
 It also has striking blue eyes.
-Twice-weekly grooming is enough unless your cat is shedding, in which case it’ll need to be upped to daily.

 They love people and will follow you around the house.
 Your Birman will curl up on your lap if it gets the chance, but other than that they’re more likely to be on the floor rather than jumping up or climbing on anything.
-They’re happy to play with toys although they’re not particularly active otherwise.

 The only specific Birman cat health concern is kidney disease.
 The blood tests of young Birman cats have shown impaired kidney function and some then go on to develop kidney failure.